100 Years Of Excellence

 Our horologists could be found lubricating and regulating finely poised balances in a dust free environment or refinishing a case to exacting standards on a precision lapping machine.
 Our first class watch workshop can service brands including Rolex, Omega, Breitling, Tag Heuer and Cartier in house.
 Our onsite registered valuers can be found appraising both contemporary and antique pieces, using their gemmological equipment and expertise to identify a stones identity and provenance.
 Our sales team do not work to commission, as we prefer to nurture real relationships where honesty and expertise are paramount.
 We are proud that over the years many customers become lifelong friends.
 All of this allows us to provide for your every need under one roof.

 Over the decades, Michael Jones Jeweller has nurtured relationships and links within the trade.
 This combined with our expertise and knowledge means we are able to bring you the finest product available, from the finest diamond stock to the best in Swiss watches, at great value.
 We select pieces for their craftsmanship and superior qualities, so that you have peace of mind in every purchase.
-With jewellery brands such as Fope and Hans Kreiger, and timepieces from Rolex, Breitling, Omega, Tag Heuer, Longines and Raymond Weil, there is something for everyone.
+With jewellery brands such as Fope and Hans D Kreiger, and timepieces from Rolex, Breitling, Bremont, Baume & Mercier, Omega, Tag Heuer and Longines there is something for everyone.